In this video, we demo how to package a Kubernetes application using Gravity and deploy and install the application across three Linux servers.

 Gravitational CTO, Sasha Klizhentas, gives an introduction of Docker and goes through the basic concepts.
 You can also go through this workshop online at https://github.com/gravitational/work....

-Gravitational CTO, Sasha Klizhentas, discusses the challenges with delivering your SaaS application on-premise and provides some solutions to overcome those challenges.
-You can read more about Telekube at https://gravitational.com/telekube
+Gravitational CTO, Sasha Klizhentas, discusses the challenges with delivering your SaaS application on-premises and provides some solutions to overcome those challenges.
+You can read more about Gravity, (fka, Telekube) at https://gravitational.com/gravity

 The goal of the paper is to identify key challenges and the most promising opportunities for small to medium sized server hosting providers in an era of rapid commoditization driven by AWS.